c0rn06/Getting-and-Cleaning-Data-Project/codebook.md

 sub_features is the vector the results in applying the filter dt is the data table that results from from subsetting with the filter, activity and subject columns dt2 is the separate data table that contains the averaged that get stored in tidydata.txt

+the column names have been modified to be decriptive enough to be self explanitory.